Leading global and U.S. information and communications technology companies join forces to combat cyber threats

 The exponential growth of internet-connected devices worldwide is transforming our global digital economy.
 By 2020, the digital economy could add $1.36 trillion to the GDP of the world’s top ten economies.
 With over 8 billion Internet of Things (IoT) devices in the market, the value of digital data flows in the global market is estimated at about $8 trillion in a single year.
 This tremendous growth, however, is accompanied by significant and costly cybersecurity risks.
 To help mitigate these risks, CSDE will draw on its cross-sector technical and policy expertise to collaborate with policymakers across the globe to develop effective and practical solutions to our shared cybersecurity challenges.

 “As our hyper-interconnected world becomes increasingly dependent upon the internet and communications infrastructure, threats to the global digital ecosystem have become more frequent, sophisticated and consequential,” said USTelecom President and CEO Jonathan Spalter.
-“The CSDE reflects a shared commitment across the leadership of the global information and communications technology sector to pursue security mitigation as intensely as digital innovation.”
+“The CSDE reflects a shared commitment across the leadership of the global information technology and communications sectors to pursue security mitigation as intensely as digital innovation.”

 “As innovators and stewards of the digital economy, this new joint USTelecom and ITI council is committed to building a more resilient ecosystem for consumers, businesses, and the public through improved cybersecurity, trust, accountability, and engagement with government,” said ITI President and CEO Dean Garfield.
 “This is a tremendous opportunity to convene top thought leaders, innovators, technologists, and policymakers to address and mitigate threats to our global digital economy.”